On the Ehrhart Polynomial of Minimal Matroids: Relaxations of a Matroid

 \begin{coro} If $M$ is a matroid of rank $k$ and cardinality $n$ with a circuit-hyperplane $H$ and $\widetilde{M}$ is the relaxed matroid, then:

 \end{coro}

-\begin{proof} The result is immediate, using the definition of the $h^*$-polynomial as the numerator of the generating function of the Ehrhart polynomial. \end{proof}
+\begin{proof} The result follows by using the definition of the $h^*$-polynomial as the numerator of the generating function of the Ehrhart polynomial. \end{proof}

-It seems likely that if there is any hope of giving a combinatorial interpretation of the coefficients of the $h^*$-vector of a matroid, then the precedent Corollary might help to build an intuition of what these elements are counting.
+It seems likely that if there is any hope of giving a combinatorial interpretation of the coefficients of the $h^*$-vector of a matroid, then the preceding Corollary might help to build an intuition of what these elements are counting.

-\begin{obs} Now it is pretty easy to construct examples of non-isomorphic and non-dual connected matroids that have the same Ehrhart Polynomial and the same Tutte polynomial.
+\begin{obs} Now we can construct examples of non-isomorphic and non-dual connected matroids that have the same Ehrhart Polynomial and the same Tutte polynomial.
 Notice that if $M$ has a circuit-hyperplane $H$ and $\widetilde{M}$ is the relaxation, then

-where $T_M$ and $T_{\widetilde{M}}$ denote the Tutte polynomials (recall that the rank function coincides everywhere except in $H$, so using the definition yields easily to \eqref{tutte}).
+where $T_M$ and $T_{\widetilde{M}}$ denote the Tutte polynomials (recall that the rank function coincides everywhere except in $H$, so using the definition yields directly to \eqref{tutte}).
 Hence, picking two non-isomorphic matroids that can be relaxed to the same matroid, one may construct such examples.

 For instance, consider the matroids $M_1$ and $M_2$ of rank $3$ and cardinality $7$ whose set of bases consist of $\mathscr{B}_1$ and $\mathscr{B}_2$ given by:

 They can be seen to be indeed matroids that are not isomorphic, that can be relaxed twice to obtain the uniform matroid $U_{3,7}$ and hence have the same Ehrhart and the same Tutte polynomial.
 Yet, their polytopes are not even combinatorially equivalent, since for instance their $f$-vectors are different: